JamesTheGiblet/JamesTheGiblet/README.md

 **Day job:** Carpenter, locksmith, water hygiene, asbestos control, PAT tester, fire warden, first aid... bunch of other trades.
 **Real job:** Whatever I'm obsessed with that week.

-3D printing, robotics, games, dev tools - if it gets stuck in my head, I build it.
+3D printing, robotics, games, dev tools, AI systems - if it gets stuck in my head, I build it.
 Usually fast.
 Recent example: published [an npm package](https://www.npmjs.com/package/lightweight-env-validator) in 2 days because env validation was annoying me.

 My mind runs at 100mph, so I repo everything in detailed READMEs.
 Some projects are finished.
 Some are waiting for me to circle back.
 All of them are documented well enough that future me (or you) can pick them up.